thin-edge/thin-edge.io/docs/src/operate/c8y/log_management.md

 In this toml file you specify the log type and log path of the logs wished to be retrieved from Cumulocity UI.
-For example, if you wish to request thin-edge software logs and mosquitto logs an example toml file would be:
+For example, if you wish to request %%te%% software logs and mosquitto logs an example toml file would be:

 ```toml title="file: /etc/tedge/plugins/tedge-log-plugin.toml"